Orange studying Bouygues Telecom purchase - paper

 "We're weighing up our options, but no one on the government side has asked me to study the takeover of Bouygues Telecom," Les Echos quoted Richard as saying.

-French Economy Minister Arnaud Montebourg said this week the government would reduce to three the number of domestic telecom players, stressing tough competition in the sector was hurting jobs and investment in high-speed broadband.
-[ID:nL6N0NZ4B5]
+French Economy Minister Arnaud Montebourg said this week the government would succeed in reducing to three the number of domestic telecom players, stressing tough competition in the sector was hurting jobs and investment in high-speed broadband.

 Montebourg said on Monday that Bouygues Telecom should explore tie-ups with other operators.

-"Bouygues Telecom's priority today is to adapt to the evolution of the market, and to pursue and finalise its standalone strategy," Bouygues Chief Financial Officer Philippe Marien said in a conference call.
+"Bouygues Telecom's priority today is to adapt to the evolution of the market, and to pursue and finalise its standalone strategy," Bouygues Chief Financial Officer Philippe Marien said on a conference call.

 "Afterwards, all scenarios are on the table ...
 All telecom operators ... are considering all possibilities and all opportunities ...
 Today, we are very focused on putting in place our standalone plan."